In the UK, the term 'assistance dog' is used to describe a dog that helps to mitigate it's handlers disability in a minimum of 3 separate ways.

 Yes.
-We have a page so that if you search for Sherlock Hounds Assistance Dog you will see this first.
+We have a page so that if you search for Sherlock Hounds Assistance Dogs you will see this first.
 The Facebook link at the bottom of this website also brings you to the Facebook page.
 There is a secret group which is for those who have signed up to train their dog as an owner trainer under the umbrella of Sherlock Hounds.

 Discuss your training, successes, issues, ideas, tips, advice, knowledge.
 Help each other to stay up to date on current Assistance Dog law in the UK.
 All members opinions are valued, polls are posted if any alterations are to be made for members to give their opinion.

-Assistance Dog Law information
+Up to date Assistance Dog Law information

 Responsible Dog Ownership information

 Public Access Assessment

 In the first instance you should either use the contact form on this website or you can email direct to email@example.com

 If you are wishing to join Sherlock Hounds, we will email our terms and conditions.
 If you agree with the terms and conditions in full a registration form will be sent to you.
 Once completed you should email it back to our admissions clerk along with all relevant paperwork as detailed on the form.

 Your paperwork is then processed.
 If you are accepted as a member, you will receive an email welcoming you along with your membership number, you will then be instructed on how to join the secret group.
 Only members can access the group and no member can add non-members to the group.